Lande Is The 1st European P2P Lending Company To Earn A 4thWay PLUS Rating

 While I have noted that you can probably spread across enough loans within a few months, wealthier lenders might be lending less than you hoped in each loan.

-The average lender currently lends around €3,000 and the entire book of loans is for smaller values (no more than €70,000 so far) that sum to just €8 million.
+The average lender currently lends around €3,000 and the entire book of loans is for smaller values (no more than €107,000 so far).
+The total value of all loans is €12 million.
 Still, small lenders will be dragging that average down somewhat.
-Plus, Lande has sped up approving loans in 2022, so let's hope the trend continues to make it easier to lend larger sums.
+Plus, Lande has sped up approving loans in 2022 and through much of 2023, so let's hope the trend continues to make it easier to lend larger sums.

 If we get more data on this, we'll let you know.